NuLeaf/phpbb-ext-tags/README.md

 ## Installation

 ### 1. clone
-Clone (or download an move) the repository into the folder phpBB3/ext/robertheim/topictags:
+Clone (or download and move) the repository into the folder phpBB3/ext/robertheim/topictags:

 ```
 cd phpBB3